jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 Consultation is so central to the Baha'i Faith, and has been found so helpful in areas outside of the Baha'i Faith, that this is probably the feature of the Baha'i Faith most eagerly adopted by civic organizations outside of the faith.
-However, there are many more features that merit consideration.

 **Governing Representatives Have No Constituency**